jiayihan2020/ActigraphyCleaner/README.md

 ## About Actigraphy Cleaner

-The Actigraphy Cleaner attempts to clean up the CSV file(s) taken from Philips Actiwatch, and extract only the relevant data needed for further analysis using the SleepAnnotate R script.
+The Actigraphy Cleaner attempts to clean up the CSV file(s) taken from Philips Actiwatch, and extract only the relevant data needed for further analysis using the [SleepAnnotate R](https://github.com/YngMiinLoke/SleepAnnotate) scripts.

 ## Requirements